yashgoyal0110/g-clone-next/README.md

 ## Features

 1. **UI Same as og Google**
-    - Tried to design UI design as close as possible of original [google.com](https://www.google.com/)
+    - Tried to design UI as close as possible to original [google.com](https://www.google.com/)

 2. **Search Functionality**
    - Users can type their queries, and the app will display suggestions dynamically as they type.